At the risk of being completely dramatic (who? me?), Baked Bone In Chicken Breast is life-altering.

 Bone-in chicken is called split chicken breast because a whole chicken breast technically includes BOTH sides of the chicken (it looks like a big heart shape).
 Since you purchase the meat cut into two pieces, the breast is “split.”

-When it comes to roast chicken, dark meat lovers tend to get the better deal, because chicken thighs are harder to overcook and more inherently juicy than chicken breasts.
+When it comes to roast chicken, dark meat lovers tend to get the better deal, this Baked Chicken Thighs recipe shows that chicken thighs are harder to overcook and more inherently juicy than chicken breasts.

 Baking split chicken breast (remember, that’s chicken breast with the bone in and skin on) creates the same tender, roasted succulence that dark meat lovers enjoy, but with the lighter flavor of white meat.